-- (2) The UEC may be paid in full or paid over time with an initial minimum of 5 percent down payment and the balance shall be subject to a fixed monthly charge to include a carrying charge set at 7 percent per annum.
-On all connections, the balance shall be paid in full within 120 months. - (3) The fixed monthly charge for the UEC shall run against the property and be the responsibility of any subsequent owner until paid in full.
-All monies collected through the imposition of the UEC, including the fixed monthly charge, shall be placed in a separate account to be used for financing the expansion for the water and sewer system. - (4) The Executive Director is authorized to continue the Water Authority's partnerships with other governmental entities to support non-profit community development projects.
-Qualified projects may be approved to defer payment of all or a portion of applicable Utility Expansion Charges until the property is sold.
-The Water Authority will secure its position with a second mortgage on the subject property.
+(2) The UEC may be paid in full or paid over time with an initial minimum of 5 percent down payment and the balance shall be subject to a fixed monthly charge to include a carrying charge set at 7 percent per annum.
+On all connections, the balance shall be paid in full within 120 months.

+(3) The fixed monthly charge for the UEC shall run against the property and be the responsibility of any subsequent owner until paid in full.
+All monies collected through the imposition of the UEC, including the fixed monthly charge, shall be placed in a separate account to be used for financing the expansion for the water and sewer system.

-- (B) Reactivation of disconnected service.
+(B) Reactivation of disconnected service.
 No refund of UEC will be made for a service downsizing.
-Reconnections requesting larger service than was originally installed shall pay UEC determined by subtracting the current charge for the original service size from the current charge for the new service size requested. - (C) Charges for multiple residential units: - (1) Requests for residential or commercial water and/or sewer service which will provide for more than one residential unit will pay UEC according to one of the following schedules: - (a) Apartment Complexes. - (i) With 30 dwelling units or less shall pay 50 percent of the product of the total number of units times the water and/or sanitary sewer UEC for a 5/8" x 3/4" water meter. - (ii) With more than 30 dwelling units shall pay the amount given by the equation below:
+Reconnections requesting larger service than was originally installed shall pay UEC determined by subtracting the current charge for the original service size from the current charge for the new service size requested.

+(C) Charges for multiple residential units:

+(1) Requests for residential or commercial water and/or sewer service which will provide for more than one residential unit will pay UEC according to one of the following schedules:

+(a) Apartment Complexes.

+(i) With 30 dwelling units or less shall pay 50 percent of the product of the total number of units times the water and/or sanitary sewer UEC for a $5/8" \times 3/4"$ water meter.

+(ii) With more than 30 dwelling units shall pay the amount given by the equation below:

-Equivalent Units = (0.45) x (No. of Units) + 1.49
+Equivalent Units = $(0.45) \times (No. \text{ of Units}) + 1.49$